-Teaching in the Connected Learning Classroom, a new collection published by the Digital Media + Learning Research Hub, was edited by a group of National Writing Project educators and takes examples of practice that teachers have shared online—at the NWP Digital Is website—and curates them into a larger collection.
+Teaching in the Connected Learning Classroom, a collection published by the Connected Learning Alliance, was edited by a group of National Writing Project educators and takes examples of practice that teachers have shared online—at the NWP Digital Is website—and curates them into a larger collection.
 This collection, unique in its focus on in-school work, explores the principles of Connected Learning woven throughout classroom work and practices.

 “[This collection] is not a how-to guide or a set of discrete tools, but a journey to rethink, iterate, and assess how we can make education more relevant to today’s youth.
 The chapters in this volume represent a bold reenvisioning of what education can look like, as well as illustrates what it means to open the doors to youth culture and the promise that this work holds.”